-In February 2006, the Compensation Committee recommended a change in compensation for members of the Governance Committee and for Committee Chairs.
-Effective for 2006, each non-employee member of the Governance Committee is entitled to receive an additional annual retainer of \$2,000 paid in four equal quarterly installments and each Committee Chairman is entitled to receive an additional retainer of \$2,000 paid in four equal quarterly installments.
+Each non-employee member of the Governance Committee is entitled to receive an additional annual retainer of \$2,000 paid in four equal quarterly installments.

+In addition, each Committee Chairman is entitled to receive an additional retainer of \$2,000 paid in four equal quarterly installments.

-In addition, non-employee Directors are reimbursed for their expenses incurred in connection with attending Board and committee meetings.
+Non-employee Directors are reimbursed for their expenses incurred in connection with attending Board and committee meetings.